Taking a Long View on Smart Mobility

 The particular challenges facing each city give rise to opportunities for creating unique solutions that enhance the cityscape.

 One U.S. city offers an example.
-The city of Columbus, Ohio was experiencing a rise in infant mortality at a rate much higher than the rest of the country.
+Previously, the city of Columbus, Ohio was experiencing a rise in infant mortality at a rate.
 After officials analyzed the data, it turned out that expecting mothers using public transportation were having a difficult time getting to prenatal appointments.
 As a result, many stopped going to the doctor.

 After identifying the issue, city officials developed – as part of the smart-city strategy – a system that enabled expecting mothers to use public transit for reaching their doctor.
 After implementing the system, officials noticed several ancillary benefits: It gave more people access to jobs and increased mobility for visitors, including adolescent and elderly residents.